Ggyou96/ILoveSOL/README.md

 # ILoveSOL Telegram Bot  🤖
 ## 💸 New Liquidity Pool Hunter and Do rugcheck
-This Telegram bot is designed to hunt for Solana Raydium tokens and perform rug checks.
-It opens a websocket to monitor new liquidity pool creations.
-Once a new pool is detected, the bot pauses the websocket, processes the transaction to extract the mint token, performs a rug check, and then sends you a clear, comprehensive report right in your Telegram chat.
+This Telegram bot is designed to monitor and analyze new tokens on Raydium, a decentralized exchange (DEX) built on the Solana blockchain.
+It opens a websocket connection to track the creation of new liquidity pools in real-time.
+Once a new pool is detected, the bot pauses the websocket, processes the transaction to extract Mint token, performs a [rugcheck](https://rugcheck.xyz/), and then sends you a clear, comprehensive report right in your Telegram chat.
 ## ⚠️ ALWAYS DO YOUR RESEARCH!

 🌟 Features

-- **Real-Time Notifications**: Monitors new liquidity pool events on the Solana blockchain via a websocket.
-- **Token Analysis**: Extracts the mint token from transactions and performs a rug check.
-- **Detailed Reports**: Sends concise, easy-to-read notifications directly to your Telegram chat.
+- **Real-Time Notifications**
+- **Token Analysis**
+- **Detailed Reports**

 # 🛠 Prerequisites

 Before getting started, ensure you have the following:

-- **Helius API Key**: Sign up and get your API key at Helius.
+- **Helius API Key**: Sign up and get your API key at [Helius](https://www.helius.dev/)
-- **Telegram Bot Token**: Create your bot using BotFather.
+- **Telegram Bot Token**: Create your bot using [BotFather](https://t.me/BotFather)
-- **Telegram Chat ID**: Retrieve your chat ID using this handy bot.
+- **Telegram Chat ID**: Retrieve your chat ID using this handy bot [userinfobot](https://t.me/userinfobot)
 - **Python 3.8+**
 - **Git**

+*For Android users:
-*For Android users:* Download Termux from the Google Play Store to set up a terminal environment.
+* [Download Termux](https://play.google.com/store/apps/details?id=com.termux&hl=en&pli=1) from Google Play Store to set up a terminal environment.

 # 💁‍♂️ Project Structure: